2013 Tesla Model S

 Tesla Model S Review

-The 2013 Tesla Model S ranks 1 out of 15 Luxury Large Cars.
-This ranking is based on our analysis of 13 published reviews and test drives of the Tesla Model S, and our analysis of reliability and safety data.
+The 2013 Tesla Model S ranks 1 out of 11 Super Luxury Cars.
+This ranking is based on our analysis of published reviews and test drives of the Tesla Model S, as well as reliability and safety data.

 Many automotive writers note that the Model S’ cabin is just as innovative as its powertrain.
 While one critic complains about wind noise in his test car, others gush about the Model S’ attractive, modern design and quality construction.
 Most auto writers say that the Model S’ standard five-seat cabin offers plenty of space in both rows.
 A pair of optional jump seats in the cargo area can increase seating capacity to seven, though test drivers write that these seats are only intended for small children.
 The automotive press agrees that the crown jewel of the interior is the vivid 17-inch touch-screen display, which they say is highly-customizable and easy to use.
 The 2013 Tesla Model S comes with a backup camera, dual-zone automatic climate control and a seven-speaker stereo with Bluetooth phone and audio streaming and two USB ports.
 Optional features include a panoramic moonroof, an upgraded stereo and a tech package that includes a power liftgate, automatic keyless entry, navigation and a high-definition backup camera.